0xgleb/breakout/README.md

 # About the repo

-In college we had a coding challenge, we had to implement breakout.
+In college we had a coding challenge, we had to implement breakout and compare it to the teacher's implementation.
 This is my implementation in C.

 # Commentry on Coding Essay by Gleb Dianov